 We spent an afternoon exploring bike trails around Jackson.
 Jackson is a world-class mountain biking destination.
 There is a variety of trails for all skill levels and abilities.
 A few of the most popular trails are:

 - Snow King Mountain is a system of cross-country trails through the aspens around the mountain.
 Trails are shared by hikers and bikers.
 Snow King Mountain is building a downhill bike park and plans to offer a summer gondola service in the future.

 - Cache Creek Trail system is located near Snow Mountain and includes miles and miles of trails.
 The most popular trails in this system are Game Creek, Curtis Canyon, and Flat Creek.
 Trails are shared by hikers and bikers.

 - Jackson Hole Mountain Resort and Grand Targhee Resort offer downhill trails.
 In summer they are accessed by gondola service.
 Mountain bike parks at the ski resorts are open from mid-June to early September.

 - Jackson Hole Pathways including the Grand Loop Trail are paved trails between Jackson, Wilson, and Teton Village.
 The paved trails in Jackson also lead into Grand Teton National Park.

 We started our ride on a dirt single-track in the Snow King Mountain system, it required a steady and constant climb.
 It was challenging for a beginner like me.
 Kevin has more experience but also found the trail to be mostly climbing with little reward for the hard work.

-After a couple of miles riding together, we split up and Kevin rode a more technical trail in Cache Creek system.
+After a couple of miles of riding together, we split up and Kevin rode a more technical trail in the Cache Creek system.
 Meanwhile, I chose to continue to the Grand Loop Trail, a paved multi-use path around town.
 I would highly recommend biking the Grand Loop Trail if you have bikes while in Jackson.
 It winds between various parks and offers a great way to slow down and see the town.

 Take a Scenic Drive